Rate this article 4.90476190476190551 based on 21 reviews

 -16.5%: on the remainder of the assessable profits;

 -7.5% and 15%: the rates applicable in the same manner as above but in the case of unincorporated businesses.

-Other taxes for an LLC in Hong Kong include social security contributions.
+Other taxes for an LLC in Hong Kong in 2021 include social security contributions.
 Both the employer and the employee are subject to this and the mandatory regular contributions have a value of 5% of the employees’ relevant income.
 Real property tax has a standard rate of 15% of the net assessable property value.
 Stamp duty is imposed on certain documents (such as those for lease, sale or transfer of immovable property) and on the sale of Hong Kong shares (in which case it has a value of 0.2% of the value of the transferred shares).

 If you would like to set up a limited company in Hong Kong, you should know that there is no withholding tax on dividends or interest payments made from a Hong Kong company to another resident or non-resident company.
 There is no payroll tax and no capital duty in Hong Kong.

 The tax year is calculated from April 1 to March 31 the next year.
 The filing date for tax returns is usually one month after they are issued.
 A provisional profits tax for the current tax year is charged.
 Companies in Hong Kong do not have the option to file consolidated returns.
 The Internal Revenue Department (IRD) is the principal tax authority in the city and it is under the administration of the Financial Services and the Treasury Bureau.